Pololops/2022-memory/README.md

 <br>

 ## Test this project
-> start this project with these two commands :
+> start this project with these two commands:
 ```sh
 npm ci # install dependencies
 npm start # start the project